Sniffing lighter fluid for a high (huffing)?

 What are the effects of sniffing lighter fluid?
 I recently had a friend sit in a car to listen to music and smell lighter fluid.
 He tells me he gets a high from this.
 What are the effects of doing this?
 I would appreciate this to educate my friend.

-Lighter fluid, like gasoline, model airplane glue, paint thinner, varnish, nail polish remover, and even some types of cover-up products, are all known in chemistry as "organic solvents," or part of the volatile organic compound (VOC) family.
-Like the effects of low-dose anesthesia, the pungent fumes of these chemicals produce a lightheaded and hot feeling.
-Many heavy solvent sniffers report altered states of consciousness, complete with visual hallucinations and vivid dreamlike experiences while awake.
+It sounds like your friend may have been “huffing”.
+This commonly used term describes inhaling chemical fumes, normally from household substances, in order to experience a sense of euphoria.
+An inhalant is any substance that’s only inhaled, not smoked, eaten, injected, or used in any other way.
+Solvents such as lighter fluid, gasoline, model airplane glue, paint thinner, varnish, nail polish remover, and even some types of cover-up products can all be potential inhalants.
+When inhaled, the pungent fumes from these chemicals cause a person to feel lightheaded and hot.
+Many inhalers of heavy solvents report altered states of consciousness, complete with visual hallucinations and vivid dreamlike experiences while awake.
 These are often the desired effects the user is trying to achieve.
-But because these substances contain toxins, they may also cause dizziness and nausea.
+However, because these substances contain toxins, they may also cause people to experience dizziness and nausea.

 Originally published May 17, 1996

 Can’t find information on the site about your health concern or issue?